dfinity/ICRC-1/standards/ICRC-2/README.md

     BadFee : record { expected_fee : nat };
     // The caller does not have enough funds to pay the approval fee.
     InsufficientFunds : record { balance : nat };
+    // The approval request expired before the ledger had a chance to apply it.
+    Expired : record { ledger_time : nat64; };
     TooOld;
     CreatedInFuture: record { ledger_time : nat64 };
     Duplicate : record { duplicate_of : nat };